typescript-cheatsheets/react/docs/hoc/full-example.md

 ### Using `forwardRef`

 For "true" reusability you should also consider exposing a ref for your HOC.
 You can use `React.forwardRef<Ref, Props>` as documented in [the basic cheatsheet](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet/blob/master/README.md#forwardrefcreateref), but we are interested in more real world examples.
-[Here is a nice example in practice](https://gist.github.com/OliverJAsh/d2f462b03b3e6c24f5588ca7915d010e) from @OliverJAsh.
+[Here is a nice example in practice](https://gist.github.com/OliverJAsh/d2f462b03b3e6c24f5588ca7915d010e) from @OliverJAsh (note - it still has some rough edges, we need help to test this out/document this).